ACT-CIS Partylist

 The ACT-CIS Partylist (pronounced "act CIS"), officially the Anti-Crime and Terrorism Community Involvement and Support Inc., is a political organization which has party-list representation in the House of Representatives of the Philippines.

 From 2013 to 2016, ACT-CIS was represented by former police officer Samuel Pagdilao.
 ACT-CIS returned to the House of Representatives in 2019, when it started to become associated with media personality brothers Erwin and Raffy Tulfo.

 History

 At the 2013 elections, ACT-CIS received an endorsement from the Iglesia ni Cristo.
 The organization's seat was filled in by former police officer Samuel Pagdilao who had a platform against crime.

 For the 2016 election, Samuel Pagdilao forewent from being included in the nominee list for ACT-CIS to run for Senator.
 The ACT-CIS nominee list is led by first-nominee samuel's wife Maria Rosella Pagdilao.
 ACT-CIS failed to secure any seat.

-In 2019 election, ACT-CIS topped the party-list race.
-ACT-CIS got the most number of votes in the party-list race with 2,651,987 votes.
+In 2019 election, ACT-CIS topped the party-list race with 2,651,987 votes.
 Sometime before the election, Eric Yap a friend of media personality Erwin Tulfo acquired ACT-CIS from Pagdilao.
 Since then the party became associated with Erwin, and his brother Raffy Tulfo.

 ACT-CIS became the most voted party-list again in 2022.